Thakshashila: Plot

-During a combined operation, Ganga and Rajeevan bust a link of a top businessman Prince (Ratheesh) who also controls insurgency-terrorism in the North West, and are subsequently warned.
+During a combined operation, Ganga and Rajeevan bust a link of a top businessman Prince who also controls insurgency-terrorism in the North West, and are subsequently warned.
 Ganga decides to lie low, though the irreverent young Turk Gautam disagrees.
 Soon, he is visited by meet political lobbyist Stephen Fernandes on a mission from Prince.
 There is a crashed airplane high up in the Himalayas containing confidential documents crucial to Prince, and he wants Gautam to recover it from the risky altitude.
 Gautam naturally refuses in style, angering Prince and his lobby.
 To force Gautam accede, they kidnap Salman.
 Gautam reluctantly climbs the peaks to the crashed plane, but finds that the documents Prince wants are classified information from the Indian Army.
 Putting two and two together, he hands over the documents to the governments with full report, sending shock waves across the country's political spectrum and exposing Prince for the first time.

 An angry but troubled Prince, while attempting to flee the country, is ambushed by Gautam and his mountaineering team, and subsequently arrested.
 Prince and his team, though flustered, is no worse for the fiasco, and plots revenge.

 Soon, Wilson Pereira, Director of the mountaineering institute goes missing in the hills, and Gautam is framed for his murder.
 With Gautam off the scene, Ganga is killed brutally by Stephen Fernandes while Amalendu and Salman are captured and taken away.
 Associates of Prince like Sheela Nambiar and Chowdhary present false evidence against Gautam in court and he is incarcerated.
 While Gautam is helplessly tucked away in jail, Prince's team plots his death through a fake escape bid, which would also serve to get a terrorist out of jail.
 However, Gautam's resourcefulness turns the tide and he escapes while the terrorist gets killed.

 Now a fugitive on the run from the nation, Gautam is sheltered by Major Madhavan and Charlie.
 Plotting revenge, they capture Sheela Nambiar and get her brutally raped for information.
 Panicked, Stephen Fernandes tries to flee to Delhi but is ambushed and captured by Gautam and Major Madhavan.
 Prince releases the captive Amalendu in a bid to uncover Gautam's hideout.
 Prince's brother succeeds in this gets killed by Major Madhavan before he could reveal the same to his brother.
 Tortured, Stephen reveals that Salman was killed brutally and that Wilson Pereira is living.